2017 NFL Thanksgiving schedule: Redskins host Giants, Cowboys play Chargers

 Once again in 2017 the NFL will feature a tripleheader on Thanksgiving Day, allowing football fans to soak up the gravy and make fun of their uncle's terrible fantasy football team while watching several hours of football.

-As is usual, the first two games of the day will feature the Detroit Lions and the Dallas Cowboys being broadcast on CBS and FOX, respectively, followed by a night game either on NFL Network or NBC.
+As is usual, the first two games of the day will feature the Detroit Lions and the Dallas Cowboys broadcast on CBS and Fox followed by a night game either on NFL Network or NBC.

-This year, it's NBC with the night game, which is pretty spicy: The Washington Redskins will host a Thanksgiving game for the first-time ever when they welcome the New York Giants into FedEx Field.
+This year, it's NBC with the night game, which is pretty spicy: The Washington Redskins will host a Thanksgiving game for the first time when they welcome the New York Giants into FedEx Field.

 Here's the full breakdown of the NFL games on Thanksgiving.